samssi/dasm-tutorial/cheat-sheet.md

 ------------|----------|--------
-processor <processor_model> | Tell the assembler which processor to compile for org $<memory_location_in_hex> | Memory location for the program to start ldx, ldy, lda $<hex-value> | Store hex-value 04 to register x as a byte
+processor <processor_model> | Tell the assembler which processor to compile for org $<memory_location_in_hex> | Memory location for the program to start ldx, ldy, lda $<hex-value> | Store hex-value 04 to a register as a byte ldx, ldy, lda #%<binary-value> | Store binary value to register eg. #%0000001 as a byte
 main: | Instuction labeled main.
 It can be named freely as you want jmp <instuction_to_jump_to> | Jump to the instuction labeled here sta, stx, sty | Move the byte into memory from register | sta $d020